 Alexa shoppers will go straight for the Prime offer.
 But other buyers will likely choose MFN offers instead.
 As long as you always have at least 1 FBA unit in stock, you tick the ‘availability’ box, as far as badge eligibility is concerned.

-That brings us to the end of today’s post.
+This brings us to the end of today’s post.
 We leave you with a reminder that the benefits of the Amazon’s Choice badge are hard to quantify because it passes on quickly from one product to the next.
-But sellers would be wrong to underestimate the importance of Amazon’s Choice Badge this holiday season and beyond.
+But sellers would be wrong to underestimate the importance of Amazon’s Choice this holiday season and beyond.

-Now that you know what Amazon’s Choice Badge is – and what it isn’t-, what better way to put what you’ve learned into practice than with Sellery?
-It’s the one tool that lets you monitor and take control of your stock levels, price, and Buy Box eligibility for all your items, be they Used or New, FBA or MFN.
+Now that you know what is the Amazon Choice badge- and what it isn’t-, what better way to put what you’ve learned into practice than with Sellery?
+It’s the one tool that lets you monitor and take control of your stock levels, price, and Buy BoxThis refers to the situation where a sel… More eligibility for all your items, be they Used or New, FBA or MFN.

 Melanie takes an active interest in all things Amazon.
 She keeps an eye on the latest developments and keeps Amazon sellers up to speed.